 The Department of Public Safety shall have the authority to remove any vehicle parked in violation of parking regulations, if the vehicle is endangering any life or property (e.g., leaking gas, vehicle on fire) or if the vehicle is an obstruction to any emergency vehicle.
 The owner shall be responsible for any charges related to towing or storage of the vehicle.
 The University assumes no responsibility.

 Parking Citation Review Policy

 The Department of Public Safety reviews all University parking citations.
-There are three stages for all contested parking citation appeals: an Initial Review process, an Administrator Review process, and a final review by the San Joaquin County Superior Court.
+There are three stages for all contested parking citation appeals: an Initial Review process, an Administrative Review process, and a final review by the San Joaquin County Superior Court.

 Under this system, officers will not have to appear for hearings on contested parking citations.
-There is no-charge for the Initial Review and Administrator Review process; the civil court process does have an administrative fee.
+There is no-charge for the Initial Review and Administrative Review process; the civil court process does have an administrative fee.

 Citation Appeal Procedure

 If you want to contest a parking citation, the cited person must complete a Parking Citation-Review form within twenty-one (21) days of receiving the citation.
 The Parking Citation-Review form can be obtained by either: